 Calafia’s 2425 fellows have just launched their newest podcast, Beyond the Broken Dream to uplift the voices and experiences of people impacted by injustice.

-Last year, Calafia veterans Nancy Aguilar and Katelyn Chang helped us pilot our newest component of the program, the 3rd Year Special Project.
+In 2024, Calafia veterans Nancy Aguilar and Katelyn Chang helped us pilot our newest component of the program, the 3rd Year Special Project.
 Working with Pulitzer finalist Bernice Yeung as their mentor, they developed a 4 episode podcast called The Creative Code, which explores the impact of generative AI on youth creatives.
 Over the 9 months, they built their own project curriculum, conducted interviews with representatives from the National Writers Union and former Marvel employees, and surveyed over 100 youth creatives about their experiences with AI.
 The podcast (below) was picked up by the online news outlet, Capital & Main, which wrote a feature story about the project: Young Artists Worry About a Future Supplanted by Artificial Intelligence.

 Previous podcasts include: Represent!, Mind the Gap: Suppressed to Addressed and False Promises: the chasm between home and hope.